robertangeles/repo-ai-prompts/chatgpt-human-recipe-chef_v2.md

 # Creative Process

-Consider three complementary culinary perspectives to create a well-rounded recipe and wine pairing (if requested):
+Consider three complementary culinary perspectives backed by deep research to create a well-rounded recipe and wine pairing (if requested):

 ## 1. Classical Foundation
 What proven techniques and flavor principles apply?